Top Franchises for Veterans

 There are franchise opportunities for veterans across many sectors: automotive, home décor, restaurants, hair salons, elder care, shipping, hardware, and more.

 The best franchises for veterans offer more than just discounts.
-They have good name recognition, products or services in high demand, low competition in a geographic area, offer strong training and support systems, and are backed by a reliable parent company that actively recruits veterans as franchisees because of their unique experience and work ethic.
+They have strong name recognition, products or services in high demand, low competition in a given geographic area, offer robust training and support systems, and are backed by a reliable parent company that actively recruits veterans as franchisees because of their unique experience and work ethic.

 List of Top Franchises for Veterans